 Anterior cruciate ligament.
 A ligament in the knee that crosses from the underside of the femur to the top of the tibia.
 The ligament limits rotation and the forward movement of the tibia.

 Arthritis.
-A term used to refer to some 100 diseases that affect the joints.
+A term used to refer to diseases that affect the joints.
 These diseases cause pain, inflammation, stiffness, damage, or malformation.
 The most common forms of arthritis are osteoarthritis and rheumatoid arthritis.

 Arthroscopy.
 A surgical technique that involves making a small incision in the skin over the joint.
 A small lighted tube (arthroscope) with a camera is inserted through this incision.
 It takes images of the inside of the joint and projects them onto a television screen.
 While the arthroscope is inside the knee joint, the surgeon may insert surgical tools through additional small incisions to remove loose pieces of bone or cartilage or to repair torn ligaments or menisci.